Social Order Maintenance Act

 Article 18

-The criteria of special businesses in the preceding paragraph refer to those concerning social order or good custom, shall be established by the Ministry of the Interior.
+The specialized businesses mentioned in the preceding item refer to those related to social order or good morals, the scope of which is determined by the Ministry of the Interior.

 Article 18-1